 - 8 one-way complimentary airport limousine transfers (minimum spend of $1,500 per quarter applies)

 - Complimentary JetQuay access for you and a guest (restrictions apply)

 - Many more benefits, listed in full on the Citi Prestige microsite

 The unlimited Prestige Priority Pass plus guest is a must for any frequent traveller who may not have airline status or doesn’t always fly in a premium cabin.
 When travelling long haul, we always book business or first but on the shorter hops, the expense simply isn’t worth it.

 This still allows you lounge access or even in some locations, vouchers in airport restaurants and bars.
 Being able to guest someone in for free too is great when travelling with a colleague or client (it usually costs US$27 per guest).

 The International Complimentary Night benefit is genuinely an excellent deal.
-This perk is not unique to this card and is actually a MasterCard World or World Elite benefit.
 You must stay for at least 4 nights and the concierge must be able to book the hotel for you.

 However, we have really pushed the concierge over the last 18 months, getting them to book via our hotel loyalty programs, corporate discount portals and various other quite complicated and obscure routes.
 They have never disappointed.

 The concierge will even check for you to see if they can get the same hotel for a cheaper rate (they once found a villa in Bali I wanted to book, for $200 less!).